CRAVA/crava/README.txt

   for details.

 ON WHAT PLATFORMS DOES IT RUN?
-  CRAVA is runs on GNU/Linux and Windows distributions where Intel MKL or Atlas has been installed.
+  CRAVA runs on GNU/Linux and Windows distributions where Intel MKL or Atlas has been installed.

 DOCUMENTATION
   doc/user_manual/CRAVA_user_manual.pdf